Last Updated: 04/05/2026

-Reverse sneezing in dogs
+Reverse Sneezing in Dogs

 Have you ever heard of reverse sneezing in dogs?
 Though it is a common occurence, it can be quite worrying to hear, with some people thinking their dog is having difficulty breathing.
 Rest assured it is usually fairly harmless.
-No doubt you may have discussed this happening with your vet and often pet parents try and video their dog making the sound rather than trying to describe this strange snort, gag, cough, sneeze noise that their dog makes!
+No doubt you may have discussed this happening with your vet and often pet parents try to video their dog making the sound rather than trying to describe this strange snort, gag, cough, sneeze noise that their dog makes!
 It is also commonly googled although many people don't quite know the term of this strange noise their dog is making!

 What is reverse sneezing?